elugens/hello-javascript/docs/additional-questions/network-requests/xmlhttprequest.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> XMLHttpRequest is a built-in browser object that allows JavaScript to make HTTP requests.
 Even though it has the term "XML" in its name, it can work on any data, not just those in XML format.
 We can upload and download files, track progress, and perform a variety of other things.
 There is currently another, more recent method fetch, which partly deprecates XMLHttpRequest.
-XMLHttpRequest gets utilized in modern web development for one of three reasons.
+Developers utilize XMLHttpRequest in modern web development for one of three reasons.
 One of the more historical reasons is that we need to maintain existing scripts using XMLHttpRequest or that we need to support ancient browsers without polyfills.
 We want something that fetch does not currently provide, such as tracking upload progress.
     </div>
   </div>
 </details>